DreamEcho100/lognmaze/A To Do List.md

 - Changing the intro in screen sizes smaller than 700px. [ ]

-- Fixing some bugs like: [ ]

-  - Adding a loading and disable textarea when loading the content news in update news modal. [ ]

-  - [ ]

 - Adding a to do list (optional). [ ]

 - Adding a title to a links. [ ]